Job Evaluation & Levelling

 A fair, consistent and transparent way to make reward decisions

-Job levelling creates a framework that allows organisations to make more informed decisions when it comes to pay and reward, career planning, and organisational design.
+Job evaluation and levelling creates a framework that allows organisations to make more informed decisions when it comes to pay and reward, career planning, and organisational design.
 The framework establishes the relative value of different jobs across your organisation, helping you to assess them objectively and prevent discrimination or bias.

 Read more: The Advantages Of Job Levelling And How You Can Make Full Use Of It

 Job levelling solves one of the most common challenges HR leaders face: the ability to compare the value of work and make decisions in a consistent and transparent way.
 Using a standard job evaluation methodology, we can form a common language to describe career pathways, job requirements, and performance expectations.

 There are many ways to approach and implement a job levelling framework.
 At 3R Strategy, we are independent and will recommend a completely customised job evaluation framework to suit your organisation and reward strategy.

 Job levelling has many benefits, including the ability to conduct a meaningful equal pay audit, forming a consistent process for HR professionals, and developing career path visibility – offering employees an explicit route forward.
 With a job levelling framework in place, you set the foundation for much more: learning and development, salary benchmarking, career progression, and much more.